 Absence from Learning in Term Time

-Due to a change in Government Advice and Guidance the school will no longer be able to authorise Absence from Learning (Holiday Requests) during term time.
+The school will not be able to authorise Absence from Learning (holiday requests) during term time.

 Leave during term time

-The School may not grant any leave of absence during term time unless there are exceptional circumstances.
+The School will not grant any leave of absence during term time unless there are exceptional circumstances.

 The fundamental principles for defining ‘exceptional’ are, rare, significant, unavoidable and short; ‘unavoidable’ should be taken to mean an event that could not reasonably be scheduled at another time.

-In considering whether or not to authorize a request for exceptional leave of absence in term time the School will look at each individual case and only grant authorization if the circumstances are truly exceptional.
-Additionally, any request should be made prior to the leave of absence and should be submitted to the school using the Request for Leave of Absence Form.
-Parents/Carers may be asked to provide additional information/evidence or meet with the school to discuss the circumstances.
+In considering whether or not to authorise a request for exceptional leave of absence in term time the School will look at each individual case and only grant authorisation if the circumstances are truly exceptional.
+Additionally, any request should be made prior to the leave of absence and should be submitted to the School using the Request for Leave of Absence Form.
+Parents/Carers may be asked to provide additional information/evidence or meet with the School to discuss the circumstances.

 Parents/Carers will be notified of the decision at the earliest opportunity.
-If the circumstances are not considered to be exceptional then parents/carers will be informed of this and made aware that the Local Authority may be asked to issue a Fixed Penalty Notice if a child fails to attend school and if attendance for the previous 12 month period (to include the leave of absence) is not considered to be regular.
+If the circumstances are not considered to be exceptional, then parents/carers will be informed of this and made aware that the Local Authority may be asked to issue a Fixed Penalty Notice if a child fails to attend school.

 The Request for Leave form below MUST be completed and then returned to your Student Support Manager